AstraZeneca bid supports FTSE 100 despite ripples from Russian sanctions

 LONDON, April 28 AstraZeneca shares surged to boost Britain's top share index on Monday, after U.S. rival Pfizer said it wanted to buy the drugmaker.

-The FTSE 100 closed just off a 7-week closing high after a volatile afternoon session as investors digested new sanctions on Russia from the United States.
+The FTSE 100 looked set to post a new 7-week closing high, despite a volatile afternoon session as investors digested new sanctions on Russia from the United States.

-AstraZeneca jumped 14.4 percent after Pfizer confirmed on Monday it had approached the drugmaker in January and said it had contacted the company again on April 26 seeking discussions about a takeover in what would be one of the largest pharmaceuticals deals.
+AstraZeneca jumped 15 percent after Pfizer confirmed on Monday it had approached the drugmaker in January and said it had contacted the company again on April 26 seeking discussions about a takeover in what would be one of the largest pharmaceuticals deals ever.

 The renewed approach is the latest in a burst of deal-making and bids in the healthcare industry aimed at gaining scale or specialising in certain areas.